habibtalib/belich/README.md

 From that point, I decided as an exercise, to develop a version of Nova that did not use VueJS, in other words, focused on the back-end, and using Javascript only in cases where there was no other option available.

-What has happened during this adventure, is that in the end, what started as an exercise, is becoming a real project, and increasingly away from Nova, especially when I have added new features, which have made me (on several occasions) rebuild a good part of the code from the beginning.
+What has happened during this adventure, is that in the end, what started as an exercise, is becoming a real project, and gradually moving away from Nova, especially when I have added new features, which have made me (on several occasions) rebuild a good part of the code from the beginning.

 To this day, Belich has its own code structure designed from 0.